Cavalier King Charles Spaniel: Syringomyelia

-Not all dogs who show scratching behaviour appear to be in pain, though several leading researchers, including Dr Clare Rusbridge in the UK and Drs Curtis Dewey and Dominic Marino in the US, believe scratching in SM Cavaliers is a sign of pain and discomfort and of existing neurological damage to the dorsal horn region of the spine.
+Not all dogs who show scratching behaviour appear to be in pain, though several leading researchers, including Dr. Clare Rusbridge in the UK and Drs.
+Curtis Dewey and Dominic Marino in the US, believe scratching in SM Cavaliers is a sign of pain and discomfort and of existing neurological damage to the dorsal horn region of the spine.
 If onset is at an early age, a first sign may be scratching and/or rapidly appearing scoliosis.
 If the problem is severe, there is likely to be poor proprioception (awareness of body position), especially with regard to the forelimbs.
 Clumsiness and falling results from this problem.
 Progression is variable though the majority of dogs showing symptoms by age four tend to see progression of the condition.

 A veterinarian will rule out basic causes of scratching or discomfort such as ear mites, fleas, and allergies, and then, primary secretory otitis media (PSOM – glue ear), as well as spinal or limb injuries, before assuming that a Cavalier has SM.
-PSOM can present similar symptoms but is much easier and cheaper to treat.
+PSOM can present similar symptoms but is much easier and less expensive to treat.
 Episodic Falling Syndrome can also present similar symptoms.
 An MRI scan is normally done to confirm diagnosis of SM (and also will reveal PSOM).
 If a veterinarian suspects SM he or she will recommend an MRI scan.
 Neurologists give scanned dogs a signed certificate noting its grade.